Virtual reality boosts dementia knowledge in college students, study finds

 Summary

-This study tested whether virtual reality (VR) can improve college students' understanding of dementia and their attitudes toward people living with it.
-129 students were randomly assigned to either a 360-degree real-life VR experience or a computer-generated VR lesson.
-Their knowledge and attitudes were measured before and after the VR sessions to see which format worked better.
+This study tested whether virtual reality (VR) can improve college students' understanding of dementia and their attitudes toward people with dementia.
+129 students were randomly assigned to either a 360-degree real-life VR experience or a computer-generated VR program.
+They completed questionnaires before and after the session to measure changes in knowledge and attitudes.
+The goal is to see if immersive VR can be a better way to teach about dementia than traditional methods.

 Disclaimer